codefresh-io/argo-hub/workflows/codefresh-csdp/versions/1.1.6/docs/report-image-info.md

 * LOGS_URL (optional) - external url of the workflow logs
 * REGISTRY_INSECURE (optional) - security flag for standard registry protocol, when set to true it enables http protocol.
 * RETRIEVE_CREDENTIALS_BY_DOMAIN (optional) - decide about the authentication method based on the image domain
+* DOCKERFILE_CONTENT (optional) - content of the Dockerfile used for building image
+* DOCKERFILE_PATH (optional) - path to the Dockerfile used for building image (used if DOCKERFILE_CONTENT is empty)
 #### Specify one from following required registry parameters:
 * GCR_KEY_FILE_PATH (required) - JSON key for authenticating to a Google GCR
 * GCR_KEY_SECRET (required) - The Kubernetes secret containing the GCR key information.
 Default is 'gcr-key-file'